Wang-Mengda/NLRSeek/README.md

 ```
 ###	Step 5:  Merge and remove duplicates
 Default to the initial NLR, remove overlapping reannotated NLR.
+This step is designed to accommodate protein sequence files generated from GFF files using `gffread`, as well as some user-provided GFF and protein sequence files.
+However, it may not be compatible with all GFF formats, so adjustments might be needed based on the input data.
 ```
 cd "$outdir/summary"